Expat women living in Cadiz, Spain: Guiritanas

 What Spanish music do you like?

-I have many local friends who work in the music industry.
+I have many friends who work in the Southern Spanish music scene.
 I often listen to their albums.
 They bring good memories.
 When I first came to Spain, I went to a lot of concerts.
 I also like a classic Spanish song from the eighties, called “La chica de ayer”.